rufilboss/100DaysOfDevOps/Day 49 -Introduction to Route53/day49.md

     Amazon Route 53 alias records provide a Route 53–specific extension to DNS functionality.
 Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
 They also let you route traffic from one record in a hosted zone to another record.

     Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the zone apex.
 For example, if you register the DNS name example.com, the zone apex is example.com.
 You can’t create a CNAME record for example.com, but you can create an alias record for example.com that routes traffic to www.example.com.

+* AWS Route53 Health Check

+    * Amazon Route 53 health checks monitor the health and performance of your web applications, web servers, and other resources.
+Each health check that you create can monitor one of the following:

+        * The health of a specified resource, such as a web server
+        * The status of other health checks
+        * The status of an Amazon CloudWatch alarm